What are novel foods?

 - foods containing novel ingredients such as cannabidiol (CBD)

 - new foods such as spreads with dietary additions to reduce cholesterol

 - traditional foods eaten elsewhere in the world such as chia seeds

-- foods produced using novel treatments such as UV-light to increase Vitamin D in bread
+- foods produced using novel treatments such as using ultraviolet (UV) light to increase the level of vitamin D in bread

 Novel foods have to be assessed for safety, authorised and approved under the Novel Food Regulations before they can be placed on the market in the EU.
 This applies to all food that has not been used to a significant degree before 15 May 1997, when the first regulation on novel food came into force.

-Visit the Business & Industry section for information about the authorisation process for Novel Foods.
+Visit the business and industry section for information about the authorisation process for novel foods.